-401(k) plans-which give workers the ability to defer income tax on the portion of their compensation that is set aside for retirement-have become an attractive workplace benefit.
-401(k) plans are also flexible, allowing employees to make elective deferrals and typically providing a choice of investments.
-Indeed, they have become the most common defined contribution (DC) plan, holding \$7.7 trillion in assets at year-end 2021 (Figure 1).
-Mutual funds have become the primary vehicle for 401(k) plan investments, with the share of employer-sponsored 401(k) plan assets held in mutual funds rising from 9 percent at year-end 1990 to 64 percent at year-end 2021.
+An attractive workplace benefit, 401(k) plans give workers the ability to defer income tax on the portion of their compensation that is set aside for retirement.1 Offering flexibility, 401(k) plans allow employees to make elective deferrals and typically provide a choice of investments.
+Indeed, they have become the most common defined contribution (DC) plan in the United States, holding \$6.6 trillion in assets at year-end 2022 (Figure 1).2 Mutual funds have become the primary vehicle for 401(k) plan investments, with the share of employer-sponsored 401(k) plan assets held in mutual funds rising from 9 percent at year-end 1990 to 62 percent at year-end 2022.
 Employers that offer 401(k) plans, an optional employee benefit, face conflicting economic pressures: the need to attract and retain qualified workers with competitive compensation packages, and the need to keep their products and services competitively priced.
 As a firm increases overall compensation to its employees, it increases its ability to hire and retain workers but also increases the costs of producing its products and services.